alleyne234/cococraft-website/README.md

-# CocoCraft-Website
-The CocoCraft Website
+# CocoCraft Website
+CocoCraft is a private Minecraft server for me and my friends.
+The link to the site is https://site.cococraft.fr.

+For more details, see [here](https://wiki.cococraft.fr).